A trust you can’t change, except under certain legal circumstances.

 When you die the executor will assess the size (or worth) of your estate.
 Larger estates will have to pay an estate tax — a federal estate tax and possible state estate tax will diminish how much money your heirs ultimately receive.
 Only an irrevocable trust can help lower the total value of the grantor’s estate so that it is below the exemption limit and free of the hefty federal estate tax charge.
 This is one of its key advantages over a revocable trust.

-As of 2020, the estate tax exemption is $11.58 million.
+As of 2020, the estate tax exemption is $11.58 million, but it will go up to $11.7 million in 2021.
 If the estate greater is worth more than $11.58 million, it will be subject to the 40% federal estate tax on the amount above the limit.
-For example, if your estate is $12.58 million, then you would pay federal estate tax only on $1 million.
-(The estate tax exemption was $11.4 million in 2019.)
+For example, if you die in 2020 and your estate is worth $12.58 million, then you would pay federal estate tax only on $1 million.

 When you realize a profit on an investment you experience a capital gain, which is often accompanied by a tax.
 If you sell assets in a revocable trust, you will have to report any capital gain on your income tax return and pay any applicable taxes.
 You can avoid paying the capital gains tax with an irrevocable trust; the trust sells the assets and pays any taxes instead.

 If you’re funding a charitable trust, you can receive tax deductions while you are still alive when you transfer the assets into the trust.
 If the assets are not transferred into the trust until after your death, then the estate will receive the deduction.